KonradReyhe/TheAdventureGame1.0/README.md

 A point-and-click adventure game designed as a learning project in HTML, CSS, and JavaScript, integrated with ChatGPT-4.0.
 Embark on a mysterious journey, interact with your surroundings, and discover the secrets hidden within.

+## Wie man spielt | How to Play
+Beginnen Sie das Abenteuer, indem Sie dem folgenden Link folgen: [TheAdventureGame1.0](https://konradreyhe.github.io/TheAdventureGame1.0/)

+Kick off the adventure by following this link: [TheAdventureGame1.0](https://konradreyhe.github.io/TheAdventureGame1.0/)

-## Screenshot vom Startbildschirm | Starting Screen
+## Screenshot vom Startbildschirm | Starting Screen Screenshot
 ![Starting Screen](StartingScreen.jpg)

 ## Screenshot vom Heimatszene | Home Scene Screenshot